What's in this article?

 Search engine optimization (SEO) is the process of improving your site to increase visibility in the search engines.
 Organic traffic is important to your long-term success as a lawyer — SEO should be a big part of what you do.

-Blog regularly about your key legal practices
+Blogging regularly about your key legal practices is critical for several reasons.

 Create a “lead magnet” to collect email addresses